 KesselRun engages organizations of all sizes to help measure and mitigate travel risk.
 In general, travel risk management is the process an organization implements to reduce its legal and fiduciary responsibilities to keep its travelers safe when traveling on company business.
-At an organizational level, risk mitigation is comprised of many touch points within a company including Human Resources, Internal Audit/Compliance, IT, Risk/Security, and Travel.
+At an organizational level, risk mitigation is comprised of many touch-points within a company including:

 As with most other aspects of the corporate travel supply chain, travel risk management needs to be implemented with the core values and goals of the organization and cannot be pursued as a one-size-fits-all approach.
 In addition to understanding the business habits of the traveler, KesselRun also gets a handle on the client’s culture as it engages its client to build or advise on a travel risk management program.